syncfusion-content/wpf-docs/wpf/Split-Button/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-### Adding control manually in c#
+### Adding control manually in C#

-In order to add control manually in c#, do the below steps.
+In order to add control manually in C#, do the below steps.

 1. Add the below required assembly references to the project.